yellowglowything/IOT-ASSIGNMENT2/README.md

 ## How to use
 Press button A for dots and button B for dash.
 Dot Dash combinations that represent letters in english will be translated and stored in a buffer.
 Rest will be discarded.
-Shake the microbit to send the data to the second microbit
+Shake the microbit to display the entire recieved message